-- Outdoor Insulators, which are mainly, used for Transmission and Distribution systems. - Exposure to a range of insulation materials and composites used in HV insulation systems and their electrical properties - Learn a comprehensive range of testing and measurement techniques to characterise insulation materials - Acquire knowledge on design and manufacture of insulators - Acquire knowledge of partial discharges, condition monitoring and insulation quality assessment - Selection, design and maintainence of insulation system according to IEC standards.
+- Outdoor Insulators, which are mainly, used for transmission and distribution systems. - Exposure to a range of insulation materials and composites used in HV insulation systems and their electrical properties. - Learn a comprehensive range of testing and measurement techniques to characterise insulation materials. - Acquire knowledge on design and manufacture of insulators. - Acquire knowledge on partial discharges, condition monitoring and insulation quality assessment. - Selection, design and maintainence of insulation system according to IEC standards.

-Overview - Important Definitions - Types of Outdoor Insulators - Uses of Outdoor Insulators - Stresses Encountered in Service - Electrical Performance- Mechanical Performance - Role of Insulators on Overall Power System Reliability - Shapes of Outdoor Insulators - Mechanical and Electrical Ratings of Insulators - Comparison of Porcelain, Glass and Composite Insulators - Life Expectancy.
+Overview - Important Definitions - Types of Outdoor Insulators - Uses of Outdoor Insulators - Stresses Encountered in Service - Electrical Performance - Mechanical Performance - Role of Insulators on Overall Power System Reliability - Shapes of Outdoor Insulators - Mechanical and Electrical Ratings of Insulators - Comparison of Porcelain, Glass and Composite Insulators - Life Expectancy.